We are proud locals. The Marlborough Sounds is where we choose to work, play, explore, relax, spend time with whānau, and also what sustains our work.

-We stay connected with our communities through regular interaction with community representatives including the Picton Regional Forum, Pelorus Promotions, Picton Business Group, The Marlborough Cruise Think Tank, the Waikawa Ratepayers’ Association and the Smart and Connected groups in Havelock and Picton.
+We stay connected with our communities through regular interaction with community representatives including the Picton Regional Forum, Pelorus Promotions, Picton Business Group, The Marlborough Cruise Think Tank, various Ratepayers’ Association and the Smart and Connected groups in Havelock and Picton, as well as our local schools.

-We appreciate the opportunity to support community-based organisations, and prioritise partnerships that provide consistent community and environmental benefit.
-During 2019 we finetuned our sponsorships to more fully align with our purpose and values.
+We appreciate the opportunity to support community-based organisations and we prioritise partnerships that provide consistent community and environmental benefits.

 Port Marlborough has enduring relationships with these groups: